Corporate Officers and Committees The Self Driving Unicycle Compa... | Channels for Pearson+

 1

-Step 1: Recognize that the problem involves arranging 5 officers (president, CEO, COO, CFO, and CHR) from a pool of 15 candidates.
-Since the roles are distinct, the order in which the officers are chosen matters.
-This is a permutation problem.
+Step 1: Recognize that the problem involves selecting a committee of 5 members from a pool of 15 candidates.
+Since the order of selection does not matter, this is a combination problem.

 Verified video answer for a similar problem: